On a linear DG approximation of chemotaxis models with damping gradient nonlinearities: Numerical experiments

 \begin{remark} Notice that the functions $f_1(u)=u^\alpha$, $f_2(u)=u^\beta$ do not necessarily satisfy Hypotheses~\ref{hyp:reglocal} and \ref{hyp:disf} for every $\alpha,\beta>0$.
 However, these functions are more physically meaningful than other similar choices of the type $f_1(u)=(u+\eta)^\alpha$, $f_2(u)=(u+\eta)^\beta$ for $\eta>0$ and, ultimately, we expect the behavior of the solution to be similar to the case $\eta>0$ very small. \end{remark}

-It is important to emphasize that the scheme \eqref{scheme_DG_upw_chemo} preserves the positivity and that that the mass of $u^{m+1}$ is bounded for every $m\ge 0$, which implies $u^{m+1}\in L^1(\Omega)$ (Corollary~\ref{cor:positivity-mass_scheme}).
+It is important to emphasize that the mass of the positive solutions $u^{m+1}$ of the scheme \eqref{scheme_DG_upw_chemo} is bounded for every $m\ge 0$, which implies $u^{m+1}\in L^1(\Omega)$ (Corollary~\ref{cor:positivity-mass_scheme}).
 Then, since all the norms are equivalent in a finite-dimensional space, we have as a consequence that $u^{m+1}\in L^\infty(\Omega)$ and, therefore, we cannot expect an actual blow-up in the discrete case as it occurs in the continuous model.
 However, we observe in the numerical tests how the mass accumulates in some elements of $\T_h$ leading to the formation of peaks.
-In this sense, since an accurate discrete solution idealizing such blow-up scenario will exhibit a mass accumulation in small regions of the domain, we establish that blow-up occurs when, after that, the norm \mbox{$\norma{\cdot}_{L^\infty(\Omega)}$} of the approximated solutions stabilizes over time (as in \cite{li2023dampening,acosta-soba_KS_2022,shen_unconditionally_2020,badia2023bound}).
+In this sense, since an accurate discrete solution idealizing such blow-up scenario will exhibit a mass accumulation in small regions of the domain, we establish that blow-up occurs when, after that, the norm \mbox{$\norma{\cdot}_{L^\infty(\Omega)}$} of the approximated solutions stabilizes over time (as in \cite{li2025dissipative,acosta-soba_KS_2022,shen_unconditionally_2020,badia2023bound}).

 In order to compute the numerical tests, we have used the Python interface of the open source library \texttt{FEniCSx} \cite{AlnaesEtal2014,ScroggsEtal2022, BasixJoss} and the open source libraries \texttt{PyVista} \cite{sullivan2019pyvista} and \texttt{Matplotlib} \cite{Hunter:2007} to generate the plots.
 The source code for our implementation is hosted on GitHub\footnote{\url{https://github.com/danielacos/Papers-src}}.